Amey-CK/Amey-CK/README.md

 # 👋 Hello, I'm Amey !

 I'm an experienced professional with a solid background in **Business Process Analysis** and **Data Engineering**.
 Skilled in data analysis, visualization, and ETL processes using **SAP BODS**.
-As a data science enthusiast, I have a strong foundation in statistics and machine learning algorithms, and I am passionate about transforming complex data into actionable insights.
+As a data science enthusiast, I have a strong foundation in Data Engineering, statistics and machine learning algorithms, and I am passionate about transforming complex data into actionable insights.

 ---

 ## 💼 Professional Experience

-### Data Engineer Specialist
+### Data Engineer
 **Dassault Systèmes, Pune**
 _Feb 2024 - Present_

+**Project - CLS**
 - Developed and deployed ETL processes using SAP BODS from multiple sources to the data warehouse.
 - Transformed complex data with ETL and SQL, generating actionable insights.
 - Optimized ETL workflows for performance and scalability, identifying and resolving bottlenecks.